ericwbailey/ericwbailey.website/source/published/yes-accessibility-is-also-a-backend-concern.md

 ## Dashboards and other apps with GUIs

-There are a lot of products that help you manage your backend concerns via a website or web app  Dashboards come immediately to mind, as well as configuration management solutions.
+There are a lot of products that help you manage your backend concerns via a website or web app.
+Dashboards come immediately to mind, as well as configuration management solutions.
 Some may be made internally, while others may be a third party offering.

 If the product is made in-house, consider doing [a cursory check](https://www.a11yproject.com/checklist/) of your workflows to see what access barriers are present.